wedeling/EasySurrogate/tutorials/deep_active_subspaces/DAS_tutorial.md

 ![](contours3.png)

 This yields an accurate surrogate (relatively low test error, see `tests/deep_active_subspaces/train_DAS_surrogate.py`).
 Again however, since `d=D` we can no longer speak of an active subspace.
-Other problems might very well have an active subspace.

-Let us now switch for the remainder of the tutorial to the polynomials model.
+Other problems might very well have an active subspace, so let us now switch for the remainder of the tutorial to the polynomial model.
 To do this we simply uncomment a line in `tests/deep_active_subspaces/model/func.py`:

 ```python
         # Uncomment for Sobol G function